Display-Lab/psdo/README.md

 1. Insert term into `src/ontology/fio-edit.owl`
 1. Make Pull Request against master branch
     * Include comment indicating which issue is closed by the PR. e.g. "Closes #15"
+1. (if applicable) Add label 'needs further discussion', if term does not appear ready for implementation

 ### Accepting/Merging New Term
 This ontology is a BFO ontology and conforms to the guidelines provided by the OBO Foundry.